-This means that more muscle fibres are going to be activated which would in turn help you to lift more weight, which essentially means that you are going to be in a better position to build more muscle.
+This means that more muscle fibers are going to be activated which would, in turn, help you to lift more weight, which essentially means that you are going to be in a better position to build more muscle.
 This is the argument for the people who believe that taking creatine before training is the best time to use this supplement.

 Lastly, those who think that it does not really matter when you decide to take creatine.
 They simply do not see enough benefits of having to stress about the timing of taking creatine that would make it worth it.
 They just think that the product is going to be good for you and give you results as long as you are getting your correct doses per day.

-The majority of studies that have been carried out seem to suggest that taking creatine after you have trained it more beneficial than taking it before training or just at whatever time you want.
-Although this is not something that has been set in stone because of the fact that there needs to be more research done about this topic.
+The majority of studies that have been carried out seem to suggest that taking creatine after you have trained is more beneficial than taking it before training or just at whatever time you want.
+Although this is not something that has been set in stone because of the fact that there needs to be more research done on this topic.